 The departure date is the day that your trip begins from your normal place of residence.

 Refers to any accompanying financially dependent child or children.

 Domestic (Australian) Travel Insurance

 Travel insurance cover for travel within Australian territories.

-QBE Assist has been providing assistance to travellers in need since 1992.
-QBE Assist is a team of trained medical and insurance specialists available 24 hours a day, 7 days a week, and 365 days a year.
-The QBE Assist team has full authority to act in the event of a situation arising, thereby empowering them to act quickly and effectively in the event of an emergency.
+Our emergency assistance is a team of trained medical and insurance specialists available 24 hours a day, 7 days a week, and 365 days a year.
+This team has full authority to act in the event of a situation arising, thereby empowering them to act quickly and effectively in the event of an emergency.